 Inspired by the luxury camps of Africa, Bamurru Plains offers a truly unique experience in a superb bush setting.
 Located on the coastal floodplains of the Mary River close to Kakadu National Park, Bamurru’s emphasis is on exposing you to one of the most significant ecosystems in Australia.

 This 300km² private property is home to an immense diversity of wildlife.
 The very design of the ten safari bungalows allows you to watch the parade of wildlife emerge to feed on the floodplain from the comfort of your bed!

 An extensive touring program focuses on exploring the surrounding country away from the safari lodge, with airboat trips on the wetlands, river cruises in search of crocodiles, bird watching, astronomy evenings, bush drives, quad bike safaris and guided wilderness walks, while ancient rock art and indigenous culture are an easy optional day trip out into Kakadu or Arnhem Land.

 ‘The Hide’ provides a new way to experience the beauty of Bamurru Plains with a private picnic lunch from six metres high in the treetops.

 Although accessible by road in just three hours, Bamurru is best reached via a scenic charter flight from Darwin over the twists and turns of the Adelaide River.

-Balcony Bar Birdwatching Blankets Caters for limited mobility Conference/Function Facilities Fishing Luxury Lodges Not Available Private Bathroom Restaurant Signature Experiences Swimming Pool Walk
+Balcony Bar Birdwatching Blankets Caters for challenges with learning and communication Caters for limited mobility Caters for people with allergies and intolerances.
+Conference/Function Facilities Dining Area Fishing Glamping Glamping Hairdryer Linen supplied Lounge/Dining Area Luxury Luxury Lodges Luxury Lodges Non Smoking Not Available Private Bathroom Restaurant Shower Signature Experiences Signature Experiences Swimming Pool Walk Walks

 Check In: 2:00 pm